cosmos/testnets/testnet-tuesdays/gameday05/README.md

 * Note how rows in red are validators that have not proposed a block in the last 20k blocks.
 You can use this as a yardstick to figure out if you're proposing blocks correctly.
 * We will assign points to all validators marked in green by the end of the week.
 If you find a block that your validator proposed and was not detected, please tag a Hypha member in Discord with the chain and block height.

-### Stake distribution
+### Stake Distribution

-We will rotate stake delegations so that five validators will have ~1 % voting power each at any given time.
+We will rotate stake delegations periodically so that five validators will have ~1 % voting power each at any given time.
 * Ideally, your validator will propose at least one of every 100 blocks at some point during the week.

-### Troubleshooting
+### 🔧 Troubleshooting

-🔧 If you are not proposing blocks:
+If you are not proposing blocks:
 * You will have to re-sync.
 Make sure you **back your keys up**, then do a `gaiad comet unsafe-reset-all` or `neutrond comet unsafe-reset-all` and sync again.
-* Please sync using snapshots or state sync endpoints on the [provider](../../interchain-security/provider/README.md) and [pion-1](../../interchain-security/pion-1/README.md) readmes in this testnets repo: we cannot verify other snapshots are synced properly.
+* Please sync using the snapshots or state sync endpoints listed in the [provider](../../interchain-security/provider/README.md) and [pion-1](../../interchain-security/pion-1/README.md) readmes in this testnets repo: we cannot verify other snapshots are synced properly.
 * One way to find out if your validator cannot propose blocks if by checking a validator's proposer priority in your node's `validators` RPC endpoint.
 If this number does not match the result from the nodes listed below, you **must** re-sync.
   * provider
     * `curl -s https://rpc.provider-sentry-01.ics-testnet.polypore.xyz/validators\?height\=<recent block height> | jq '.result.validators[0].proposer_priority'`
   * pion-1
     * `curl -s https://rpc.pion.ics-testnet.polypore.xyz/validators\?height\=<recent block height> | jq '.result.validators[0].proposer_priority'`

-## `provider` sync sources
+## `provider` Sync Sources

-### State sync
+### State Sync

 1. `https://provider-state-sync-01.ics-testnet.polypore.xyz:443`
 2. `https://provider-state-sync-02.ics-testnet.polypore.xyz:443`